satadrubasu/WorkCheatsheet/Cheatsheets/dockerReference.md

   Ignore sending tmp files for filesize calculation to engine during build

 ### Scenario : Data Containers alternative to -v <host-dir>:<container-dir>
-    Note : __docker ps__  Data containers are not listed in docker ps Sole responsibility is to be a place to store/manage data.using __busybox__ as the base as it's small and lightweight Create a Data Container for storing configuration files using
+  __docker ps__  : Data containers are not listed in docker ps Sole responsibility is to be a place to store/manage data.Using __busybox__ as the base as it's small and lightweight image.

-> Create a Data Container for storing configuration files using
+  1. Create a Data Container for storing configuration files using
+     > docker create -v /config --name dataContainer busybox
-    copy config.conf file into our dataContainer and the dir config.
+  2. Copy config.conf file into our dataContainer and the dir config.
      > docker cp config.conf dataContainer:/config/

- #### Mount volumes
+ #### Mount volumes FROM
  Now our Data Container has our config, we can reference the container when we launch dependent containers requiring the configuration file.Using the __--volumes-from__ <container> option we can use the mount volumes from other containers inside the container being launched.
-In this case, we'll launch an Ubuntu container which has reference to our Data Container.
-When we list the config directory, it will show the files from the attached container.
+  3. launch an Ubuntu container which has reference to our Data Container.
+When we list the config directory, it will show the files from the attached(/mounted dataContainer) container.
     > docker run --volumes-from dataContainer ubuntu ls /config
+    >  * /config directory already existed then, the volumes-from would override and be the directory used*

+  4. Export / Import Containers( DATA )
+     > docker export dataContainer > dataContainer.tar
+     > docker import dataContainer.tar